Explore this course:

 There are three modules and you'll either be given directed reading from standard textbooks or a fully comprehensive set of course notes, depending on the module, as well as examples and exercises to work through.
 There may also be tailored course material available online, in the form of additional notes or links to video lectures, for example.
 Our lecturers will give you feedback and comments on your work and each module has an online forum for discussions.
 You'll need to dedicate around 20 hours a week to your studies.

-An average final mark of approximately 65 per cent on the Graduate Certificate, with at least 60 per cent in each of the three modules, will usually allow you to progress onto the MSc Statistics, provided you meet the University's English language requirements.
+An average final mark of approximately 65 per cent on the Graduate Certificate, with at least 60 per cent in each of the three modules, will usually allow you to progress onto the MSc Statistics or MSc Statistics with Medical Applications, provided you meet the University's English language requirements.